© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Croxton deserted medieval village and 16th-17th century garden remains is a scheduled monument protected by Historic England under reference 1006783.
 View the official record →

-Croxton is a deserted medieval village in Cambridgeshire with associated early modern garden remains.
+Croxton deserted medieval village is a scheduled ancient monument in Cambridgeshire comprising the earthwork remains of a medieval settlement and later garden features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006783.

 Croxton deserted medieval village and 16th-17th century garden remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006783.